"Sure to ignite your passion for breastfeeding. Will make you excited to share this cutting edge information with EVERYONE!"

 On completion of the course, you will be able to download and print the Certificate of Completion listing all CE credits.

-Australian College of Midwives (ACM) = 1 HOUR CPD
+1 CPD HOUR approved by Australian College of Midwives (ACM)

-Accepted by Midwifery and Nursing Council (UK) = 1 HOURS CPD
+1 CPD HOUR (ACM) accepted by Midwifery and Nursing Council (UK)

 Get started now!